-If any student experiences a significant exposure event immediately wash the area with soap and water or irrigate their eyes with water/saline.
+If any student experiences a significant exposure event (see System policy I-2) immediately wash the area with soap and water or irrigate their eyes with water/saline.

 Follow up based on location where exposure occurred:

 Class activity at NCH: Immediately notify the class LI who shall follow NCH policy for an employee exposure.
 All students with a significant exposure shall be immediately seen by a medical professional.